visualComputing2023-1-SJF/showcase/content/docs/Ejercicios/IlusionesVisuales/DepthPerception.md

     this.red = this.red + ((250-this.x1)*0.013)
   }

-  //Funcion encargada de dibujar el cuadro en cada frame dibujar(){
+  //Funcion encargada de dibujar la pintura en cada frame dibujar(){
  fill(this.red,this.green,this.blue)
     quad(this.x1,this.y1,this.x2,this.y2,this.x3,this.y3,this.x4,this.y4)